foreveryone1/ObsidianNotes/0 ttrpg/_Settings/Western/01 location overview.md

 FROM "0 ttrpg/_Settings/Western"
 WHERE type = "location"
 SORT file.name asc
-GROUP BY file.link AS Text
+GROUP BY file.link AS Location
 ```